Kate Swanson wrote her first novel at 15, created her first blog in 2006 and has been writing for profit and creating websites ever since.

-In this article I'm going to explain how to properly choose and attribute photos so you can use them safely—but if you'd rather not have to deal with all that, there is an easier way.
-There are some websites which offer photos that ARE free to use without any strings attached.
+In this article, I'm going to explain how to properly choose and attribute photos so you can use them safely—but if you'd rather not have to deal with all that, there is an easier way.
+There are some websites that offer photos that are free to use without any strings attached.
 The popular ones are:

 If you can't find suitable photos on those sites, Google "free photo sites" for more - but be careful!
 Some sites LOOK like free photo websites, but they're not.

 Royalty-free photos are NOT free!
 The old way of selling photos was to charge a fee for every use - so if you were printing 5,000 brochures, for instance, you'd pay a royalty for every single brochure.
 That's not practical for websites, so most photographs are now sold for an upfront fee instead of royalties.
 Such photos are called "royalty-free," but you do have to pay that upfront fee if you want to use them, so they're not free.

 Social Sharing Websites